Lead Sampling Program for Public Schools

 Lead Sampling Program Fact Sheet

-As of August 1, 2017, close to 150 public school districts have enrolled in the IFA’s Lead Sampling Program.
+As of January 2018, over 150 public school districts have enrolled in the IFA’s Lead Sampling Program.
 See below map.

 The resources in this section provide guidance on designing a sampling plan, collecting samples, communicating with the public, and remediating problem fixtures.

 The IFA will provide up-to-date results on the Lead Sampling Program every two weeks while the program is active.

 Director, Water Resources and Infrastructure Planning Program